gingerbeardman/pepr/README.md

 Simple CLI wrapper for [PEP](https://github.com/ENDESGA/PEP) image format.

+Scripts should be portable.

-macOS only due to its reliance on various Apple technologies.
+CLI tool is macOS-only due to its reliance on various Apple technologies.

 > Mushroom pixel art by Maya Sephton